So simple you can do it for him EVERY DAY.

 Women’s jaws would drop if they could listen in on my conversations with married men.
 Our discussions contradict just about every misconception wives utter about their husbands.

 Husbands don’t want to hurt.
 They don’t want to argue.
 They don’t want to control.
-And they definitely don’t “just want sex”.
+And they definitely don’t “just want to make out”.
 These guys are desperate for her to know the truth.
 And they shed tears at the thought that their wife may never WANT to know the truth.

 The Power in Her Pinky: